 Ear tubes are tiny cylinders placed through the ear drum (called tympanic membrane) to allow air into the middle ear.
 They may also be called tympanostomy tubes, myringotomy tubes, ventilation tubes, or PE (pressure equalization) tubes.

-Ear tubes may be recommended when someone experiences repeated middle ear infection (acute otitis media), or has hearing loss caused by persistent middle ear fluid (otitis media with effusion) that don’t get better.
-These conditions most commonly occur in children, but can also be present in teens and adults, and can lead to speech and balance problems, hearing loss, poor school performance, or changes in the structure of the ear drum.
+Ear tubes may be recommended when someone experiences repeated middle ear infection (acute otitis media) or has hearing loss caused by persistent middle ear fluid (otitis media with effusion).
+These conditions most commonly occur in children, but can also be present in teens and adults, and can lead to speech and balance problems, hearing loss, poor school performance, and changes in the structure of the ear drum.

 Other less common conditions that may warrant the placement of ear tubes are malformation of the ear drum or eustachian tube, Down syndrome, cleft palate, and barotrauma (injury to the middle ear caused by a reduction of air pressure, usually seen with altitude changes as in flying and scuba diving).

 Each year, more than half a million ear tube surgeries are performed on children, making it the most common childhood surgery performed with anesthesia.
 The average age for ear tube insertion is one- to three-years-old.
 Inserting ear tubes may:

 Observation and medical management are typically the first steps of treatment.
 Your ENT specialist will help you decide when, and if, ear tubes are the best option for you and your child.